 Joseph Mitchell, CP , President, Earth and Spirit Center,

 Joe Mitchell is a Catholic priest and member of the Passionist religious community.
 He studied theology at Catholic Theological Union in Chicago and earned a graduate degree in Philosophy, Cosmology and Consciousness from the California Institute of Integral Studies.
 His ministry includes presenting retreats in Christian spirituality, meditation courses, religious environmental programs, as well as workshops in the new cosmology and the Great Work.
+Joe is the President of the Earth and Spirit Center in Louisville, KY.
 To learn more about Joseph Mitchell and his work: http://www.earthandspiritcenter.org/

 Very Rev. Donald S. Nesti, CSSp

 Fr.
 Nesti is the Director of The Reverend Donald Nesti Center for Faith and Culture and is a professor in the Master of Arts in Faith and Culture Program at the University of St. Thomas Graduate School of Theology.
-In 2016, the Center for Faith and Culture was renamed in honor of its founder.
+In 2016, the Center for Faith and Culture was renamed after its founder.
 Fr.
 Nesti founded the Center in 1994 in response to Pope John Paul II’s 1982 creation of the Pontifical Council for Culture.
 The Center seeks to understand and affect the relationship between the worldview of Catholic faith and culture.
 He has dedicated the role of faith in American culture and encouraged dialogue through ecumenical outreach.
 Fr.
 Nesti is a native of Pennsylvania and was ordained to the priesthood in 1963.
 He earned a licentiate and a doctorate in theology at the Pontifical Gregorian University in Rome.
 He has served the Congregation of the Holy Ghost in many capacities.
 Fr.
-Nesti’s teaching assignments include Duquesne University, Pittsburgh, Pennsylvania; the Pontifical College Josephinum, Columbus, Ohio; and currently the University of St. Thomas School of Theology, Houston, Texas.
-In the administrative field, he served as Director of the Immaculate Heart Seminary, Bethel Park, Pennsylvania: Director of Planning, Research and Renewal, Congregation of the Holy Ghost USA – Eastern Province; President, Duquesne University, Pittsburgh, Pennsylvania; and Provincial Superior, Congregation of the Holy Ghost USA – Western Province.
+Nesti’s teaching assignments include Duquesne University, Pittsburgh, Pennsylvania; the Pontifical College Josephinum, Columbus, Ohio; and currently, the University of St. Thomas School of Theology, Houston, Texas.
+In the administrative field, he served as Director of the Immaculate Heart Seminary, Bethel Park, Pennsylvania: Director of Planning, Research, and Renewal, Congregation of the Holy Ghost USA – Eastern Province; President Duquesne University, Pittsburgh, Pennsylvania; and Provincial Superior, Congregation of the Holy Ghost USA – Western Province.
 Fr.
-Nesti has lectured extensively, authored books, published articles, conducted workshops and served as retreat master for clergy, laity and religious groups.
-To learn more about The Reverend Donald Nesti Center for Faith and Culture:
+Nesti has lectured extensively, authored books, published articles, conducted workshops, and served as retreat master for clergy, laity, and religious groups.

 Karen J. Oliver